SpiritsCreations/FiveM-Lore-Friendly-Pack/README.md

 # FiveM Lore-Friendly Car Pack
-This Pack is currently in-development, the Data Folder is missing whilst this is a work in progress!
+This Pack is currently in-development, the Data Folder is empty whilst this is a work in progress!

 A collection of Lore-Friendly vehicles from GTA5-mods.
 This pack features a mixture of add-on/replace aswell as tuning cars.
 Some also feature custom sounds, Custom sounds built into the FxManifest.
 * Only high quality models and sounds.